nschlia/ffmpegfs/WINDOWS.md

 Download it, for example, from [Github](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl-shared.zip), place it in win/ffmpeg/win64/ and then unpack it.
 This will automatically place all files in the appropriate directories.

+Note: The win/ffmpeg/win64/ directory vis located under the FFmpeg source directory which will be created when the tar ball is unpacked.
+See "Build The Binaries For FFmpegfs".

 ##### Build FFmpeg Yourself

 Should you feel lucky and want to build the binaries yourself, you may also use FFmpeg Windows Build Helpers, which can be obtained [here](https://github.com/rdp/ffmpeg-windows-build-helpers).